 are occupied with the "audio only" slots (mentioned above)

 which will cause the 3rd user to end up on KiwiSDR2 where he/she will

 get a full-spectrum waterfall.
-What this means is that there is a

 - Remember: If you are listening to amateur-band frequencies, Please use the "normal" WebSDRs, instead as they can handle many dozen simultaneous users!

 - "I hear that the KiwiSDR has some fancy features.
 What can you tell me about them?"